Typ0Codes/Auto-Minecraft-Server-Creator-Improved/README.md

 https://vm.tiktok.com/ZMN6MQ2Au/?k=1

 # How to use
-1.Put the file in the folder you want your server to be created in
+1. Put the file in the folder you want your server to be created in.

-2. open cmd in that window

-3. type python main.py

-4. follow the shown steps
+2. Open the auto server creator.
+If it won't open use the exe which is in Releases